-~ ☐ Inpatient psychiatric facility for individuals age 21 and under as provided in42 CFR §440.160 ☐ Nursing Facility Select applicable level of care 2 CFR R rams) • Nursing Facility as defined in 42 CFR \(\subseteq 440.40 \) and 42 CFR \(\subseteq 440.155 \) If applicable, specify whether the State additionally limits the waiver to subcategories of the nursing facility level of care: y \rightarrow Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 C §440.140 CFR Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150) If applicable, specify whether the State additionally limits the waiver to subcategories of the ICF/IID level of car re: 1.
-Requ est Information (3 of 3) app ncurrent Operation with Other Programs.
-This waiver operates concurrently with another program (or program proved under the following authorities ect one: 1s) Not applicable C Applicable Check the applicable authority or authorities: Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
-Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitt ed or previously approved: ^ Specify the §1915(b) authorities under which this program operates (check each that applies): [§1915(b)(1) (mandated enrollment to managed care) ☐ §1915(b)(2) (central broker) §1915(b)(3) (employ cost savings to furnish additional services) \$\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \ A program operated under §1932(a) of the Act. :44 1 Specify the nature of the State Plan benefit and indicate whether the State Plan Amendment has been submor previously approved: ntea or previously approved.
-A program authorized under §1915(i) of the Act.
-A program authorized under §1915(j) of the Act. cFR are: A program authorized under §1115 of the Act.
-Specify the program: \ H. Du al Eligiblity for Medicaid and Medicare. eck if applicable: This waiver provides services for individuals who are eligible for both Medicare and Medicaid.
-2 D 4.
-Brief Waiver Description
+plication fo r 1915(c) HCBS Waiver: PA.0235.R06.03 - Oct 01, 2022 (as of Oct 01, 2022) Page 5 of 3 48 approved Concurrent Operation with Other Programs.
+This waiver operates concurrently with another program (or programs approved under the following authorities Select one: Not applicable ck the applicable authority or authorities: Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted operationally approved: r Specify the §1915(b) authorities under which this program operates (check each that applies): §1915(b)(1) (mandated enrollment to managed care) §1915(b)(2) (central broker) §1915(b)(3) (employ cost savings to furnish additional services) §1915(b)(4) (selective contracting/limit number of providers) A program operated under §1932(a) of the Act.
+Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted previously approved: r A program authorized under §1915(i) of the Act.
+A program authorized under §1915(j) of the Act.
+A program authorized under §1115 of the Act.
+Specify the program:

+H. Dual Eligiblity for Medicaid and Medicare.